 Opening Hours: Mon-Fri 11:30am-3pm & 6pm-10pm, Sat-Sun 11am-3pm & 6pm-10:30pm

-The restaurant is also designed with ornate dragon’s and jaw-dropping chandeliers.
+In addition, the decor here is quite something.
+The restaurant is features ornate dragon’s as well as jaw-dropping chandeliers.
 Their scallop dumplings are highly recommended, as are their drool-inspiring mango pancakes for dessert.

 This is definitely not one to miss but book ahead for lunchtime sittings to avoid unnecessary disappointment!